 Around this point, fuelled by an increasing sense of worry, we get our heads down and make decent progress.
 Near Yate we barrel down a fast, sweeping country lane only to meet a huge tractor and trailer in the road.
 I squeeze my levers hard as I point the front of the bike left, aiming for the gap between the huge tyre and the grass verge.
 My rear wheel locks and steps out of line, probably by about 1cm, but it feels like I’m hurtling towards the tractor completely sideways.
 I easily get past, but my heart’s in my mouth and I bank the experience: must remember never to hoon down fast roads with near-blind corners in low light.

 After getting lost again just north of the M4, we eventually manage to find our way back to the Sustrans railway path we left earlier in the morning.
 I ride down this most days, but I’ve never been happier to see it.
 By now it’s properly dark and because I have the only light, Chris has to sit on my back wheel for the 11 miles home.
 At my front door, my Garmin reads 101 miles, and just over 5500ft of climbing.
 I bring my bike indoors, back into the spare room, where my lights sit smugly on the table.

 Food and Drink

 5 The Beach in Clevedon does good food and great cake, and there’s a tea room at the end of the pier.
-Thornbury has more food options including three pubs: the Wheatsheaf Inn, the Swan and the White Lion.
+Thornbury has more food options including three pubs: the Wheatsheaf Inn and the Swan.

 Where to stay